Blog > Articles

 Poor sleep is a known contributor to weight gain.
 If you’re not doing so already, try to practice healthy sleep habits.
 Give yourself at least 7-8 hours of time to sleep and going to bed around the same time each night.
 If you’re struggling with your sleep, be sure to talk to your doctor.

-At FORM, you work with a Board Certified Doctor and Registered Dietitian who are experts in weight management.
+At Form Health, you work with a Board Certified Doctor and Registered Dietitian who are experts in weight management.
 Your doctor will conduct a thorough evaluation to identify various factors that may be affecting your weight.
 This will include a review of the medications you are taking.
-Many medications can potentially cause weight gain or make losing weight more difficult, not just beta-blockers.
+Many medications can potentially cause weight gain or make losing weight more difficult, not just beta-blockers – antibiotics and gabapentin are a good example.

 Your doctor will work with you and your healthcare providers to evaluate if medication may be affecting your weight.
 Furthermore, both your doctor and Registered Dietitian take into consideration your medical history, such as high blood pressure or cardiovascular disease, when formulating your personalized weight loss plan.
-Your plan will include nutrition, physical activity and mindset shifts, as well as FDA-approved medications, if appropriate.
+Your plan will include behavioral support, nutrition, and physical activity, as well as FDA-approved medications, if appropriate.
 If you’re looking for individualized guidance towards a healthy weight, Form Health’s Medical Weight Loss may be right for you.

-Take our quiz to find out if you’re a candidate today, or schedule a call/send a message to get in touch with us directly.
+Take our quiz to find out if you’re a candidate today.

 Tenormin is a registered trademark of Astrazeneca.